Qvapil/Softeng-2021/database/README.md

 An sql file to create the tables for our mysql database.

-First run `create database tolltag` to create the database.
+First run `create database tolltag;` to create the database.